* Archive page for historical reference only. This page is no longer being actively updated *

-French conglomerate Vivendi steadily whittled away at its once-extensive portfolio after coming close to collapse in the early 2000s.
-Its main focus now is on broadcast media and music.
-It owns France's leading pay-TV service Canal+, as well as the global music giant Universal Music.
-Numerous other subsidiaries were divested.
-Most notably, the group's substantial telecoms assets were sold in 2014, including mobile company SFR to cable company Numericable.
-A year earlier, the group sold its remaining shares in global gaming giant Activision Blizzard.
-However, Vincent Bolloré became chairman of Vivendi in 2014, and is also its biggest shareholder, having steadily increased his holding to over 20% of voting shares by Oct 2016.
-In an apparent u-turn, he has returned the group to both telecoms and gaming, accumulating what is now a controlling 25% stake in Telecom Italia, outright ownership of mobile game developer Gameloft via a hostile takeover, and a significant minority stake in French videogame developer Ubisoft.
-Revenues for the slimmed down group in 2016 were E10.82bn.
+Vivendi is a diversified conglomerate, now mostly focused on media and marketing, but with numerous other investments.
+It owns France's leading pay-TV service Canal+, and acquired advertising group Havas in 2017.
+(That business had originally been a subsidiary of an earlier incarnation of the group).
+Until 2021 it also owned the global music giant Universal Music but divested the majority of its shares in 2021.
+Numerous other subsidiaries have been divested after ill-conceived acquisition in the late 1990s almost caused the group's collapse.
+The group's substantial telecoms assets were sold in 2014, including mobile company SFR, as well as its remaining shares in global gaming giant Activision Blizzard.
+That same year, Vincent Bolloré became chairman of Vivendi, and subsequently its biggest shareholder as well, having steadily increased his holding to over 20% of voting shares.
+In an apparent u-turn, Bolloré has returned the group to both telecoms and gaming, accumulating what is now - controversially - a controlling 25% stake in Telecom Italia, outright ownership of mobile game developer Gameloft via a hostile takeover and, for a while, a significant minority stake in French videogame developer Ubisoft.
+(Those shares were eventually sold in 2018 after all attempts at a full takeover were fought off).
+Bolloré also transferred into Vivendi his existing ownership of Havas.
+These and other deals caused revenues to rise steadily, peaking at €16.1bn in 2020.
+In 2021, Vivendi secured permission from regulators for the acquisition of leading French magazine publisher Prisma Presse from Bertelsmann's G&J, and a series of other deals are in the pipeline, including the takeover of French book and magazine publisher Lagardere.
+However the demerger of all but 30% of Universal Music caused a sharp decline in revenues to €9.6bn for 2021, but also a huge boost to net earnings which were almost €25.7bn, most of which has been paid out to investors in a special dividend.
+Vincent Bolloré stepped down unexpectedly as chairman in 2018, and was succeeded by his eldest son Yannick Bolloré.
+Younger son Cyrille Bolloré joined the board in 2019.
 Arnaud de Puyfontaine is group CEO.
-Bolloré's family company had also been controlling shareholder in marketing group Havas, itself once part of Vivendi, prompting speculation that the two businesses might eventually be reunited.
-Vivendi finally made a bid to acquire the Bolloré Group's stake in Havas in May 2017 for E2.36bn.
-As a result of a subsequent tender offer to minority holders, Vivendi had accumulated 95% of Havas by October.
 Vivendi was created in the late 1990s by dynamic new chairman Jean-Marie Messier, who transformed what was then the utilities group Compagnie Generale Des Eaux into a global media giant.
 But the newly renamed Vivendi Universal accumulated huge debts in the process, leading to a series of escalating losses.
-Misjudged management decisions and an impending cash crisis led to the ousting of Messier (as well as fines and a suspended jail sentence), and a new management team was appointed to dismantle the mess he left behind, selling off utilities division Veolia and entertainment group Universal Studios among other businesses.
-Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
+Misjudged management decisions and an impending cash crisis led to the ousting of Messier in 2002 (as well as fines and a suspended jail sentence), and a new management team was appointed to dismantle the mess he left behind, selling off utilities division Veolia and entertainment group Universal Studios among other businesses.

 Which agencies handle advertising for Vivendi?
 Find out more from the Adbrands Account Assignments database